-Foreign currency risk arises from changes and fluctuations in the value of financial instruments as a result of changes in foreign exchange rates, The Group did not perform any transactions of relative importance in currencies other than the Saudi Riyal, the US Dollar, AED Emirates and Pound Egyptian Since the Saudi riyal and AED emirates is pegged against the US dollar, it does not represent significant currency risk .The Group's policy is, where possible, to allow group entities to settle liabilities denominated in their functional currency) with the cash generated from their own operations in that currency
+Foreign currency risk arises from changes and fluctuations in the value of financial instruments as a result of changes in foreign exchange rates.
+The Group did not perform significant transactions in currencies other than the Saudi Riyal, US Dollar, Arab Emirates Dirham and Egyptian Pound.
+Since the Saudi riyal and AED is pegged against the US dollar, it does not represent significant currency risk.
+The Group's policy is, where possible, to allow group entities to settle liabilities denominated in their functional currencies with the cash generated from their own operations in those currencies.

-Where group entities have liabilities denominated in a currency other than their functional currency (and have insufficient reserves of that currency to settle them), cash already denominated in that currency will, where possible, be transferred from elsewhere within the Group.
-In order to monitor the continuing effectiveness of this policy, the Board receives a monthly forecast, analyzed by the major currencies held by the Group, of liabilities due for settlement and expected cash reserves.
+Where group entities have liabilities denominated in currencies other than their respective functional currencies (and have insufficient reserves of that currency to settle them), cash denominated in that currencies will, where possible, be transferred from elsewhere within the Group.
+In order to monitor the continuing effectiveness of this policy, the management is making a periodic forecast, analyzed by the major currencies held by the Group, of liabilities due for settlement and expected cash reserves

-The Group's management monitors currency exchange rates and believes that currency risk is immaterial,
+The Group's management monitors currency exchange rates and believes that currency risk is immaterial.